NPT Thread Sizes: Pipe Dimensions, TPI & Identification Chart

 Threads are tapered, they get tighter as you screw them in.
 Thread pitch is coarser than JIC.
 Measure with a thread gauge to distinguish from BSPT (55-degree vs 60-degree thread angle).

-NPT Measurement Tips
+Measurement Tips

 NPT sizes do not match the actual measured diameter of the thread.
 A 1/2 inch NPT fitting measures approximately 0.840 inches across the outside of the threads at the large end.
 This is because NPT sizes are based on the nominal inside diameter of the pipe, not the thread OD.
 Always use a thread pitch gauge and reference chart rather than measuring with calipers.

-What NPT Is Confused With
+What NPT Gets Confused With

 NPTF (National Pipe Taper Fuel) is a dryseal variant of NPT designed to seal without thread sealant tape or compound.
 NPTF threads have tighter manufacturing tolerances that create a metal-to-metal interference fit.
 NPTF will mate with NPT threads but the seal quality depends on which side has the tighter tolerance.
 For hydraulic applications above 1000 psi, NPTF with sealant is preferred over standard NPT.